 The Ruakaka Ocean Outfall consent is a past project within the DC Policy Schedules, not part of the LTP projects list.
 The DC Policy is a separate, but concurrent, consultation.
 It does not form part of the CD or supporting documents under the Act.
-The consent was part of the Ruakaka Wastewater Strategy which outlined a staged approach to the provision of wastewater infrastructure within the catchment in order to mitigate risks associated with growth, while providing for the prudent long term provision of infrastructure.
+The suite of consents is part of the Ruakaka Wastewater Strategy which outlined a staged approach to the provision of wastewater infrastructure within the catchment in order to mitigate risks associated with growth, while providing for the prudent long term provision of infrastructure.
+The suite of consents includes consent for interim and future wastewater solutions in place.
+Developers will receive benefit from these consents.
 Essentially infrastructure can act as an enabler for growth, or a brake, and the approach taken ensured that infrastructure is available as growth comes on stream, while minimising the inherent risk associated with growth projections.
 Extensive consultation was undertaken with the community and stakeholders in reaching this position, with the Ruakaka Wastewater Liaison Group being set up to ensure ongoing stakeholder/community engagement and monitoring.
 The staged approach outlined under the strategy has worked as intended and Council can apply to extend the consent prior to any lapse.
-The consent application had regard to the best information available at the time, including the Whangarei District Growth Strategy - Sustainable Futures 30/50.
+The consent application had regard to the best information available at the time, including the Whangarei District Growth Strategy -Sustainable Futures 30/50.
 While the submitters preference to continue to use the Growth Strategy population predictions is acknowledged, 30/50 is now almost 10 years old and those predictions are out of date.
-As a result, Council, has used the most up to date growth projections for the DC Policy, Statistics New Zealand's projections with adjustments made to reflect known areas of higher growth.
+As a result, Council, has used the most up to date growth projections for the DC Policy.
+Statistics New Zealand's projections with adjustments made to reflect known areas of higher growth.
 The subsequent growth model has been reviewed by Audit with one minor error found in the Tikipunga West mesh block.
 While the Audit considered that the error was immaterial, and it does affect Marsden/Ruakaka, it will slightly decrease DC charges, particularly in the City Catchment.
 As a result of concerns raised by the submitter regarding the integrity of growth projections it is recommended that the minor error be fixed.
 While the submitters relief to seek direction on legislative compliance from Audit is noted this is outside of the role of Audit, which explicitly excludes legislative compliance from any opinion provided.
-Council has had an independent legal review of the policy however.
+Council has had an independent legal review of the policy however